 Yule Spells and Rituals Perfect For Christmas

 As the days grow darker and colder, we get closer and closer to Yule.
 This is an ancient holiday that marks one of the most spiritually powerful times of the year.
-It's so significant, in fact, that it is part of the basis for another well-known winter holiday: Christmas.
+It's so significant that it is part of the basis for another well-known winter holiday: Christmas.

 What is Yule?